MicrosoftDocs/win32/desktop-src/AD/enumerating-users-on-member-servers-and-windows-2000-professional.md

 1. Bind to the computer using the following rules:
     1. Use an account that has sufficient rights to access that computer.
-    2. Use the following binding string format using the WinNT provider, computer name, and an extra parameter to instruct ADSI that it is binding to a computer: "WinNT://&lt;computer name&gt;,&lt;computer&gt;".
-The "&lt;computer name&gt;" parameter is the name of the computer for whose groups to access.
+    2. Use the following binding string format using the WinNT provider, computer name, and an extra parameter to instruct ADSI that it is binding to a computer: "WinNT://<computer name&gt;,<computer&gt;".
+The "<computer name&gt;" parameter is the name of the computer for whose groups to access.
 This parameter instructs ADSI that it is binding to a computer and enables the WinNT provider parser to skip some ambiguity resolution queries to determine what type of object you are binding to.
     3. Bind to the [**IADsContainer**](https://msdn.microsoft.com/library/aa705985) interface.
 2. Add "user" to the [**IADsContainer.Filter**](https://msdn.microsoft.com/library/aa705992) property.
 This causes the enumeration to only contain objects that have the "user" object class.
 3. Enumerate the objects.
 For each user object, use the [**IADs**](https://msdn.microsoft.com/library/aa705950) or [**IADsUser**](https://msdn.microsoft.com/library/aa746340) interface methods to read the user properties.